 Managers are in a tough spot – a hasty hiring decision can lead to choosing the wrong person for the job.
 On the other hand, delaying the replacement hire could result in precious knowledge walking out the door with the departing employee.

-Most organizations opt for mitigation – trying to capture the employee’s institutional knowledge before he or she leaves the company.
+Most organizations opt for mitigation – trying to capture as much of the employee’s institutional knowledge as possible before he or she leaves the company (some refer to this as offboarding).

 Written documentation, such as a Wiki, is common, but the resulting pages upon pages of text and screenshots are too often more confusing than helpful – especially in technical fields or in cases where the author’s writing skills are less than perfect.

-Video provides a faster, more efficient way of solving this problem.
+Video provides a faster, more efficient way of solving the brain drain problem.

 With just an iPhone, a departing employee can quickly and easily record a series of short videos for his or her replacement to refer to.
 And with a laptop and its onboard camera (or an inexpensive webcam), your employee can capture the contents of his or her screen to demonstrate software, display a presentation, explain diagrams, and more.

-To learn more about how we used video to capture knowledge and onboard a new employee, check out our video below.
+To learn more about how we used video to capture knowledge and onboard a new employee, check out the video below.

-If you’re interested in learning how video can help you with employee onboarding and social learning, drop us a line.
-We’d love to hear from you!
+If you’re interested in learning how video can help you with employee onboarding and social learning, request a free trial of Panopto’s industry-leading video platform today.